chenghong-cch/parquet-file-merger/README.md

 *   Show progress while reading files
 *   Print the number of rows in each file and the merged DataFrame
 *   Print the head of the merged DataFrame
-*   Display summary statistics for the merged DataFrame
+*   Optional: Display summary statistics for the merged DataFrame
+*   Optional: Print the number of missing values in the merged DataFrame
+*   Optional: Define a suitable output filename based on current date and time
-*   Export the merged DataFrame to a CSV file with an automatically generated filename based on the current date and time
+*   Optional: Export the merged DataFrame to a CSV file with an automatically generated filename based on the current date and time

 Requirements
 ------------